Contact Us

 • ADVOCATING for people with disabilities & their right to have access to the supports they need in all environments

-Dr. Jennifer Villalobos, OTD, OTR/L (known as "Ms. Jenny" to her clients) is an Occupational Therapist and the owner of Just for Kidz Therapy.
-She has been practicing in pediatrics for over 19 years.
+Jenny has been practicing in pediatrics for over 19 years.
 She attended Florida Gulf Coast University and Rocky Mountain University of Health Professions were she obtained a post-professional Doctor of Occupational Therapy degree in 2011.
 Jenny is a certified Autism Spectrum Disorder Clinical Specialist and a certified ADHD- Rehabilitation Services Provider.
 Her areas of interest include: Sensory Processing, Childhood Development, Early Intervention, Autism, ADHD, Neurodiversity, Evidence-Based Practice & Self Regulation.
-She enjoys learning new techniques & models of practice to continue evolving as a practitioner.
-Having personal experience with neurodiversity, she is passionate about helping neurodivergent children and their families.
+She enjoys learning new techniques & approaches to continue evolving as a practitioner.
+Having personal experience with neurodiversity, she is passionate about providing quality care to neurodivergent children and their families.

-Jenny opened Just for Kidz Therapy in 2021 because she saw there was a need for more holistic therapists that view children with developemental delays and/or disabilities as people, with unique strengths & weakness, rather than a set of symptoms or deficits.
-There are many factors- biological, neurological, psychological & psychosocial- that affect one's regulation and they are not always easily identifiable.
-Sensory processing differences, for example, play a large role in many neurodivergent children's participation- whether it be sensitivities to certain sensory stimuli or sensory-based motor difficulties such as poor posture or motor planning.
-Not fully understanding or addressing the impact that these factors have on the child's performance can lead to them being asked to demonstrate skills or exhibit behavior that they do not yet have the capability to do.
+Jenny opened Just for Kidz Therapy in 2021 because she saw there was a need for better, more holistic care for children with developemental delays or disabilities.
+Care where they are viewed as people with unique strengths & weakness, rather than a set of symptoms or deficits.
+There are many factors (biological, neurological, psychological & psychosocial) that affect one's regulation & participation and oftentimes they are not easily identifiable.
+Sensory processing differences, for example, play a large role in many neurodivergent children's participation- whether it be sensitivities to certain sensory stimuli or sensory-based motor difficulties such as poor postural control or motor planning.
 Jenny works with families to identify the WHY behind their child's difficulties and to promote development of the lagging skills that are needed to support their performance.

 Regular Hours